Fibromyalgia: Physical therapy

-A 2013 review found moderate-level evidence on the usage of acupuncture with electrical stimulation for improvement of the overall well-being.
+A 2013 review found moderate-level evidence on the usage of acupuncture with electrical stimulation for improvement of overall well-being.
 Acupuncture alone will not have the same effects, but will enhance the influence of exercise and medication in pain and stiffness.

 Electrical neuromodulation

 Several forms of electrical neuromodulation, including transcutaneous electrical nerve stimulation (TENS) and transcranial direct current stimulation (tDCS), have been used to treat fibromyalgia.
-In general, they have been found to be helpful in reducing pain and depression and improving functioning.
+In general, they help reduce pain and depression and improve functioning.